 Policies & Procedures

-The purpose of the St. Andrew’s Presbyterian Weekday School is to provide a loving, Christian environment that meets the educational needs of the early childhood years.
+The purpose of the St. Andrew’s Presbyterian Weekday School is to provide a loving, Christian environment which meets the educational needs of the early childhood years.
 The school’s mission is to provide the environment and experiences necessary to meet the spiritual, intellectual, physical, social, and emotional needs of children.

-Our Staff
+Staff

 Director – Lisa Dubay

-4K – Mandy Ryan, Kerri Stubbs
+4K – Mandy Ryan, Renée Mothorpe

 Music – Heather Rice

-The Weekday School staff is committed to providing a nurturing learning environment that will foster love for the Lord and one another, support healthy self-esteem, and instill a love of learning.
+The Weekday School is committed to providing a nurturing learning environment that will foster love for the Lord and one another, support healthy self-esteem, and instill a love of learning.
 Emphasis is placed on creative expression, critical thinking, and problem-solving skills.
 Background checks are performed on teachers yearly.
 Teachers stay certified in CPR/AED operation, First Aid, and as Mandated Reporters of child abuse.
 Continuing education in early childhood is provided for and required of teachers.

 Weekday school programs